dimaszuda/APD-Detection-Yolov8/README.md

 ## How to run application

-- Clone this repo by typing `git clone`
+- clone this repo by typing `git clone`
 - Open the terminal and go to dashboard directory
 - Type `python -m venv .venv` and hit enter
 - Type `.venv/Scripts/activate` and hit enter for `Windows`